ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 * Ability to ban songs from being requested or being included in random commands.
 * On-stream session stats including recent scores, high score lists, and requestors.
 * Ability to whitelist or ban users from making requests.
+* Broadcaster can limit requests by steps-type and/or difficulty level.
 ---
 ## Limitations/Known Bugs
   * Only 4-panel "dance" mode is supported.
 Other modes that are supported by SM5 can be implemented, but they are not as of now.